TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 It specifies only one [`GetKey`](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gkdi/4cac87a3-521e-4918-a272-240f8fabed39) RPC method.
 I hope it's obvious that the key is encrypted and cannot be sent over the network as a plaintext.

 ![](./encrypted-rpc-request.png)

+(If you want to open and analyze this packet with me, then here is a Wireshark recording: [rpc.pcapng](./rpc.pcapng).)

 Captured RPC communication shows us all authentication steps and encrypted `GetKey` RPC method call.
 And we will decrypt it at the end of this article :sunglasses:.